 iPhone 7 8 X XR XS 11 Copying Photo/Video Files To PC Fix – How To Fix USB Device Connection Errors and Image/Video File Transfers From iPhone To Windows Computer?

-In the beginning, first couple of 1xxAPPLE folders were copied without problems (e.g. 100APPLE ~ 108APPLE).
+In the beginning, first couple of 1xxAPPLE folders were copied without problems (e.g. from 100APPLE to 108APPLE).
 However, that’s where the issue started to appear.

 Sometimes, the error occurred right at the start of the copying procedure, sometimes it happened in the middle, and Windows was just hanging there for a while, until finally reporting that the connected USB device is not functioning.
 Or, when I was finally loosing my patience and manually disconnecting phone’s USB cable, messages reported in those cases were expectedly different: the device is not available or the device is disconnected.
 Couple of times, after several abrupt USB cable connect/disconnect cycles, iPhone no longer started showing prompt to allow access to media files!
 Phone was no longer visible (mounted) as a storage device under Windows PC!